nexar-orbit/orbitdocXBlock/README.md

 ### Description ###

-This XBlock provides an easy way to embed a Documents(.doc, .ppt, etc) and allows to download them.
+This XBlock provides an easy way to embed documents(.doc, .ppt, etc) into a course and allows to download them.

-- Download button available
+- Download button available to download the document

 ### Install / Update the XBlock ###